MIG217/MIG217.github.io/content/post/2025-03-30-memory-reasoning-and-planning-of-language-agents.md

 ## Why Agents Again?

-Russell & Norvig in “Artificial Intelligence: A Modern Approach” define an agent as “**anything that can perceive its environment through sensors and act upon that environment through actions.**”[@ArtificialIntelligenceModern]
+Russell & Norvig in “Artificial Intelligence: A Modern Approach” define an agent as “**anything that can perceive its environment through sensors and act upon that environment through actions.**”（@ArtificialIntelligenceModern）

 {{< figure src="/images/20250401agent.png" title="Fig.1:Agent-Environment Interaction Framework" width="500px" class="align-center" >}}